65 Worked Examples: Anatomy, Regulations & Structures

 Refer to the Federal Aviation Regulations (FARs) at https://www.faa.gov/regulations_policies/faa_regulations.
 Examine Part 23: Airworthiness Standards: Normal, Utility, Acrobatic, and Commuter Airplanes and Part 25: Airworthiness Standards: Transport Category Airplanes.
 Pick one topic/regulation of your choice from each part, and briefly discuss the nature and scope of this topic/regulation, as well as its significance in establishing the airworthiness of the aircraft.

-• Any short discussion on any topic from PART 23 and PART 25 is acceptable.
-PART 23 considers AIRWORTHINESS STANDARDS: NORMAL CATEGORY AIRPLANES.
+• Any short discussion on any topic from Parts 23 and 25 is acceptable.
+Part 23 considers AIRWORTHINESS STANDARDS FOR NORMAL CATEGORY AIRPLANES.
 The contents include standards for flight performance, flight characteristics, controllability, structural design, fire protection, etc.

 • Refer to the Federal Aviation Regulations (FARs) at https://www.faa.gov/regulations_policies/faa_regulations.
 Examine Part 23: Airworthiness Standards: Normal, Utility, Acrobatic, and Commuter Airplanes and Part 25: Airworthiness Standards: Transport Category Airplanes.
 Pick one topic/regulation of your choice from each part, and briefly discuss the nature and scope of this topic/regulation, as well as its significance in establishing the airworthiness of the aircraft.